FajarArrizki/mcp-technical-analysis/README.md

 The inspector will open in your browser at `http://localhost:6274` (or similar port).

 **Troubleshooting:**
-- If you see "PORT IS IN USE", kill the process: `lsof -ti:6274 | xargs kill -9`
+- If you see "PORT IS IN USE", kill the process: `lsof -ti:6274 | xargs kill -9` or `lsof -ti:6277 | xargs kill -9`
 - If you see "Command not found", make sure `tsx` is installed: `npm install`
+- If connection fails, check that the wrapper script has execute permissions: `chmod +x scripts/run-mcp-inspector.sh`

 **Note:** Make sure you have set up your `.env` file with required API keys before testing:
 - `OPENROUTER_API_KEY` or `AI_PROVIDER_API_KEY`